dcycle/d6_to_d8_migration_example/README.md

-aDrupal 6 (and 7) to Drupal 8 migration example
+Drupal 6 (and 7) to Drupal 8 migration example
 =====

 This project attempts to demonstrate how typical data might be migrated from